khanhicetea/today-i-learned/svelte/reactivity-via-assignment-variable.md

 - Date : 2023-08-28
 - Tags : js svelte frontend

-## Reactivity via assignment variable
+## SvelteJS : Reactivity via variable assignment

 Reactivity in Svelte works via assignment of variable, so we have this as example